Springfield Browns: Illinois-Iowa-Indiana League 1935, 1938–1942

 Springfield rejoined the Class B level Illinois-Iowa-Indiana League in 1935, becoming a minor league affiliate of the Detroit Tigers.
 The Springfield Senators ended the 1935 season with a record of 74–45, placing 2nd in the Illinois-Iowa-Indiana League standings.
 Bob Coleman was the manager in 1935.
 In the Playoffs, the Springfield Senators defeated the Bloomington Bloomers 4 games to 2.
 However, Bloomington was declared the winner when Springfield refused to replay the protested final game, a ruling that was upheld by the league president.

 After a two–season absence from minor league baseball, the 1938 Springfield Browns began a long affiliation with the St. Louis Browns and the Illinois-Iowa-Indiana League, playing at Lanphier Park.
 The Browns ended the 1938 regular season in 4th place with a record of 63–60, under Manager Walter Holke.
 In the Playoffs, the Decatur Commodores defeated the Springfield Browns 3 games to 2.
 Season attendance at Lanphier Park was 66,944, an average of 1,089 per game.

 The 1939 Springfield Browns were the Illinois-Iowa-Indiana League Champions.
 Springfield ended the 1939 regular season with a record of 65–55, finishing 4th in the Illinois-Iowa-Indiana League standings under manager Walter Holke.
 In the 1939 Playoffs, Springfield defeated the Evansville Bees 3 games to 1 to advance.
 In the Finals, the Springfield Browns defeated the Decatur Commodores 3 games to 2 to win the championship.
-Season attendance an Lanphier Park was 37,916 an average of 632.
+Season attendance at Lanphier Park was 37,916 an average of 632.

 The Browns placed 3rd in the 1940 Illinois-Iowa-Indiana League and qualified for the playoffs.
 Springfield finished the 1940 regular season with a record of 73–53, under manager Art Scharein.
 In the Playoffs, the Cedar Rapids Raiders swept Springfield in 3 games.
 Attendance was 56,569, an average of 898 per game.